Cannonball Adderley: Early life and career

-Julian Edwin Adderley was born on September 15, 1928, in Tampa, Florida, to high school guidance counselor and cornet player Julian Carlyle Adderley and elementary school teacher Jessie Johnson.
+Julian Edwin Adderley was born on September 15, 1928, in Tampa, Florida, United States, to high school guidance counselor and cornet player Julian Carlyle Adderley and elementary school teacher Jessie Johnson.
 Elementary school classmates called him "cannonball" (i.e., "cannibal") for his voracious appetite.

 Cannonball moved to Tallahassee when his parents obtained teaching positions at Florida A&M University.
 Both Cannonball and brother Nat played with Ray Charles when Charles lived in Tallahassee during the early 1940s.
-Adderley moved to Broward County, Florida, in 1948 and studied music at Florida A&M University and pledged the Beta Nu chapter of Alpha Phi Alpha fraternity.
+Adderley moved to Broward County, Florida, in 1948 and studied music at Florida A&M University, pledging the Beta Nu chapter of Alpha Phi Alpha fraternity.
 He then became the band director at Dillard High School in Fort Lauderdale, a position which he held until 1950.

 Adderley was drafted into the U.S. Army in 1950 during the Korean War, serving as leader of the 36th Army Dance Band.
 He left Southeast Florida and moved to New York City in 1955, seeking graduate studies at local conservatories.
 One of his known addresses in New York was in the neighborhood of Corona, Queens.
-One night in 1955 he brought his saxophone with him to the Café Bohemia and was asked to sit in with Oscar Pettiford in place of his band's regular saxophonist, Jerome Richardson, who was late for the gig.
+One night, in 1955, he brought his saxophone with him to the Café Bohemia and was asked to sit in with Oscar Pettiford in place of his band's regular saxophonist, Jerome Richardson, who was late for the gig.
 The "buzz" on the New York jazz scene after Adderley's performance announced him as the heir to the mantle of Charlie Parker.

 Adderley formed his own group with his brother Nat after signing with the Savoy jazz label in 1955.
 He was noticed by Miles Davis and, because of his blues-rooted alto saxophone, was asked to play with his group.
-He joined the Davis band in October 1957, three months prior to the return of John Coltrane to the group.
+He joined the Davis Quintet in October 1957, three months prior to the return of John Coltrane to the group.
 Davis notably appears on Adderley's solo album Somethin' Else (also featuring Art Blakey and Hank Jones), which was recorded shortly after the two met.
 Adderley then played on the seminal Davis records Milestones and Kind of Blue.
-This period also overlapped with pianist Bill Evans' time with the sextet, an association that led to Evans appearing on Portrait of Cannonball and Know What I Mean?.
+This period also overlapped with pianist Bill Evans's time with the sextet, an association that led to Evans appearing on Portrait of Cannonball and Know What I Mean?.

 His interest as an educator carried over to his recordings.
 In 1961, Cannonball narrated The Child's Introduction to Jazz, released on Riverside Records.
 In 1962, Cannonball married actress Olga James.